 - physically fit and able to lift up to 60 pounds and work in adverse weather conditions

 - attention to detail and efficiency

 - creativity and love for a sustainable lifestyle

 - desire to participate with children’s groups on an occasional basis

 Internship housing consists of a private room with shared bathroom and kitchen.
 Two meals/day are prepared communally Monday-Friday.
 Additionally, interns will have access to fresh farm produce and community bulk foods to prepare their own meals.
 We typically have 2-3 interns per season.

 To apply for our program, please submit an application and send your resume to Monique (at) riverschoolfarm.org.
 Applications will be accepted until positions are filled.
 Spring Internships will begin on March 12th and Summer Internships on June 5th.
-A full 8-month internship is a possibility for the right candidate.
-Please inquire if you are interested.
 If you have questions, please contact Monique (at) riverschoolfarm.org.